texstudio-org/texstudio/utilities/manual/source/editing.md

 same editor, then the first one is removed), while the unnamed bookmark can be used many times.
 Also you can remove bookmarks with the first entry in the menu.
-A faster way setting bookmarks is clicking with the left mouse button in the bookmark column and Texstudio will choose a bookmark or remove an existing one.
+A faster way setting bookmarks is clicking with the left mouse button in the bookmark column and TeXstudio will choose a bookmark or remove an existing one.

 ![Bookmarks in TeXstudio](images/bookmark1.png)